HimplHeap Entailment

 Abort.

-The instantiation of the evar ?x can be observed if there is another occurrence of the same variable in the entailment.
-In the next example, which refines the previous one, observe how n > 0 becomes 3 > 0.
+The instantiation of "evars" can only be observed if there is another occurrence of the same variable in the entailment.
+In the next example, which refines the previous one, observe how the assertion n > 0 that appears in the LHS gets turned into the proof obligation 3 > 0.
+This results from n being unified with 3 when p ~~> n is cancelled against p ~~> 3.

 Lemma xsimpl_demo_rhs_hexists_unify_view : H1 H2 H4 (p:loc),